 Depending on what side of that particular issue you are on, one of those last two sentences may well sound very offensive to you indeed.
 If you want to change minds, though, your job is to understand why it was the other sentence that turned the stomach of the people who disagree with you.

 In reaching that understanding, remember that the words “aggressors” and “murderers” imply intent.
 To use them against someone operating in the pro-life and the pro-choice paradigms, respectively, is therefore factually incorrect.
 It is an error that, as a matter or logic (let alone psychology), prevents persuasion, and serves only to put one’s opponent down while raising oneself.

-Charlie, being pro-choice, shouldn’t be outraged by Laurie’s picketing Family Planning Clinics.
+Charlie, being pro-choice, shouldn’t be outraged by Laurie’s picketing Planned Parenthood Clinics.
 He should probably be more outraged by the thought that there are people in Laurie’s paradigm who don’t think that mass-murder is important enough to do anything about.

-And Laurie, being pro-life, shouldn’t be outraged by Charlie’s fighting for everyone’s access to Family Planning Clinics.
+And Laurie, being pro-life, shouldn’t be outraged by Charlie’s fighting for everyone’s access to Planned Parenthood Clinics.
 She should probably be more outraged by the thought that there are people in Charlie’s paradigm who don’t think that the use of force by the state to control people’s bodies is important enough to do anything about.